vladigleba/vladigleba.github.io/posts/basics/prayer.md

 ## What is the PRAY acronym?

 PRAY is an easy-to-remember acronym that can bring structure to our prayers.
 It stands for:
-- *Praise* - acknowledging God’s goodness.
+- **Praise**: acknowledging God’s goodness.
-- *Repent* - confessing sins He has convicted us about.
+- **Repent**: confessing sins He has convicted us about.
-- *Ask* - presenting our requests to Him and interceding for others.
+- **Ask**: presenting our requests to Him and interceding for others.
-- *Yield* - surrendering ourselves to Him in faith—our will, mind, heart, body, plans, abilities, and resources.
+- **Yield**: surrendering ourselves to Him in faith—our will, mind, heart, body, plans, abilities, and resources.

 ## Should I document God’s answers?